 The Scheller College of Business at Georgia Tech is a great place to work.
-In addition to being a part of one of the world's top technological university, we are thriving in the fast-growing business corridor of vibrant Midtown Atlanta.
+In addition to being a part of one of the world's top technological universities, we are thriving in the fast-growing business corridor of vibrant Midtown Atlanta.

-College of Business adds unique breadth and depth to the campus by providing an integrated view of business and technology.
+The College of Business adds unique breadth and depth to the campus by providing an integrated view of business and technology.
 Our culture is inquisitive, analytical, straightforward, open, collaborative and we are passionate about our work.
 With approximately 2,000 students and 178 faculty and staff, the Scheller College offers endless career enhancement opportunities for motivated employees.
 The listing below highlights some of the policies benefits and opportunities that make Georgia Tech and the Scheller College an exceptional workplace.

 Georgia Tech provides a variety of work/life balance programs for faculty and staff, including:

 The Tech Wreck Break Camp is a day camp offered for 1st - 8th grade children who's parents are a part of the Georgia Tech Community.

 Georgia Tech offers one of the best campus recreation facilities in the country and many employees consider it one of the biggest benefits working at Georgia Tech.

 The FSAP provides help at no cost to employees who suffer from personal/emotional problems that may affect performance at work.

 A variety of flexible working arrangements—such as a compressed work week, flextime, job sharing and telecommuting—enable employees to meet professional goals and balance personal responsibilities.
 Participation is at the discretion of the individual department's.
 Participating in a flexible working arrangement is a privilege and not a right.

 Georgia Tech provides private rooms for nursing mothers and infants around campus.
 A nursing room is located on the fourth floor of the Scheller College of Business.